palaviv/walkdir/docs/index.rst

 .. versionchanged:: 0.4
-  The functions yeild subdirs.
-As a result the files order has benn changed Lets assume the following directory tree::
+  The functions yield subdirs.
+As a result the files order has been changed Lets assume the following directory tree::

     >>> tree test